joshuahwfwEE/master_axi/README.md

 1: you can hold WLAST high and ignore RLAST
 2: you don’t need to worry about the maximum burst length, whether or not your burst addresses are incrementing or not, or whether or not the burst will cross a 4kB boundary.

 the limitation of single beat master is the lower throughput, you can use in the siuation that is suit for low throughput

+method1: xilinx axi traffic generator
+method2: hls axi_lite_config_master

+in axi traffic generator:
+using coe generator to generate the addr.coe and data.coe